KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + musl causes transient GLib binaries to crash on assertion failures.
 Consequently, generating introspection data is disabled.

-+ Because QEMU is not able to run the binaries correctly, introspection is disabled for some specific packages under specific architectures (e.g. `gcr`, `libsecret`, and `webkit`).
++ Because QEMU is not able to run the binaries correctly, introspection is disabled for some specific packages under specific architectures (例如 `gcr`, `libsecret`, and `webkit`).

 + QEMU usermode might not work properly when running 64-bit binaries under 32-bit host machines.
 In particular, "qemumips64" is known to not work under i686.